About us

 Because of its origins in the court, the Bavarian Palace Administration looks after the palaces and residences of the civil list which remained after the former royal family was no longer in power.
 In addition, however, it has gradually taken over a number of other properties, so that it is currently represented in each of the seven regions of Bavaria with 45 palaces, castles and residences as well as further monuments and artists' houses, 32 historic gardens and 21 lakes.

-Picture: St Bartholomew's Church on the Königssee
+Picture: St Bartholomew's Church, Königssee

 In addition to the palaces, castles and residences, churches such as St Bartholomew's and monuments such as the Hall of Liberation in Kelheim, the statue of Bavaria with the Hall of Fame and the Field Marshals' Hall in Munich are also the responsibility of the Bavarian Palace Administrationt.
 As part of Bavaria's cultural heritage, these properties provide a unique insight into important epochs of Bavarian history and naturally also the history of Germany.